ADHD vs Autism vs PDAADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 Why Conditions Overlap

 The DSM-5 removed the diagnostic exclusion that previously prevented dual ADHD-autism diagnoses (American Psychiatric Association, 2013).
 For more on this topic, see Conners rating scale teachers guide.
-This single change acknowledged what teachers had long observed: conditions cluster.
-A meta-analysis by Rommelse et al. (2010) found shared genetic factors between ADHD and ASD, with siblings of autistic children showing elevated ADHD traits at three times the population rate.
+This change acknowledged what teachers had long observed: ADHD and autism often co-occur rather than appearing as tidy, separate profiles.
+A meta-analysis by Rommelse et al. (2010) found shared genetic factors between ADHD and ASD, with siblings of autistic children showing higher ADHD traits than the population average.

-For SENCOs, this clustering creates a practical challenge.
-Standard referral pathways are condition-specific.
-A CAMHS referral for ADHD follows one route.
-An autism assessment follows another.
-If the child also presents with demand avoidance, a third conversation begins.
+For SENCOs, this clustering creates a practical problem: referral pathways are usually condition-specific, but classroom need is not.
+A CAMHS referral for ADHD follows one route, an autism assessment follows another, and demand avoidance often starts a third conversation; waiting for the perfect label leaves teachers managing distress without a plan.
+A transdiagnostic approach means tracking attention, sensory load, flexibility, autonomy and emotional recovery across labels, then putting low-arousal, high-flexibility support in place while referral evidence is gathered (Astle et al., 2022).
 The Symptom Overlap Matrix below helps you map what you observe before deciding where to refer.

 The Five Conditions at a Glance